o2r-project/architecture/docs/05_building-block-view.md

 Generic **Repositories**, e.g. [Zenodo](https://zenodo.org/), [Mendeley Data](https://data.mendeley.com/), [Figshare](http://figshare.com/), [OSF](https://osf.io/), provide (a) access to complete ERC stored in repositories for inspection and execution by the reproducibility service, and (b) storage of created ERC. repositories.

-The reproducibility service _does not persistently store anything_.

 Protocols: (authenticated) `HTTP` APIs

-**Archives**, e.g. using an installation of [Archivematica](https://www.archivematica.org/), might provide long-term preservation of ERC.
+**Archives** and digital preservation solutions, e.g. using an installation of [Archivematica](https://www.archivematica.org/), might provide long-term preservation of ERC.
 Preservation lies in the responsibility of the repository, which might save the hosted content to an archive, or an archive harvests a repository.

 Protocol: `HTTP` carrying bitstreams and metadata